kubean-io/kube-node-tuning/README.md

 kubectl apply -f https://raw.githubusercontent.com/DaoCloud/kube-node-tuning/main/hack/kube-node-tuning.yaml
 ```

+Tips: If the machine is in China, you should following by: [quick-start-in-china](docs/quick-start-in-china.md)

 The kernel's sysctl settings are applied to the node at /etc/99-kube-node-tuning.conf.

 Check if the settings are applied by the following command.